the-road-to-learn-react/the-road-to-learn-react-korean/manuscript/chapter4.md

 });
 ~~~~~~~~

-The "it"-block describes one test case.
+"it"-block describes one test case.
 It comes with a test description and when you test it, it can either succeed or fail.
 Furthermore, you could wrap it into a "describe"-block that defines your test suit.
 A test suit could include a bunch of the "it"-blocks for one specific component.
 You will see those "describe"-blocks later on.
 Both blocks are used to separated and organize your test cases.

+커맨드 라인에
 You can run your test cases by using the interactive *create-react-app* test script on the command line.
 You will get the output for all test cases on your command line interface.

 {title="Command Line",lang="text"}